Logahoric Higgs Torsors for a Complex Reductive Group: Poisson Structure on the Moduli Space of Logahoric Higgs Torsors

-In this section, we will construct algebraically a Poisson structure on the moduli space of tame parahoric Higgs torsors.
+In this section, we will construct algebraically a Poisson structure on the moduli space of logahoric Higgs torsors for reductive groups $G$.
 This algebraic construction comes from the consideration of Lie algebroids, as in \cite{KSZ4,LoMa}; we next review this technique below.

 By Theorem \ref{701}, we have an isomorphism